lucasbellesi/Designing-an-API-with-LLMs/api deepseek.md

     ```

 - **POST /tasks**
-  - Crea una nueva tarea
+  - Creates a new task
   - Body:
     ```json
     {